chi-0828/profile-site/README.md

 The project is under-going
 - add the animation of terminal-style text printing
 - add a new tab for "Project"
-- change the source code to React project
+- change the source code to React project (in branch "react_verion")